Protecting part of the Western High Arctic

 Imagine a cluster of islands in a frozen sea, a harsh but pristine arctic wilderness, the former home of the North magnetic Pole, a land on the edge of past human occupation, a home for the endangered Peary caribou, a traditional hunting and fishing area that has sustained the residents of the tiny community of Resolute Bay since the time of their relocation from northern Quebec in the 1950’s; Bathurst Island is all of that and more.

-The proposed boundary for Qausuittuq National Park
+Map of Qausuittuq National Park

 © Parks Canada